jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/rockchip.md

 4. Add the `jellyfin` user to the `render` and `video` group, then restart the `jellyfin` service:

+   You can skip this step if you intend to run Jellyfin in a container (eg. Docker)

    :::note

    On some distros, the group may be `input`.